Arbitration, Negotiation & More

-Like Collaborative Divorce and Early Neutral Assessment, mediation is a viable way to resolve differences and execute the divorce process without the court time and contentiousness that many couples fear.
+Like Collaborative Divorce and Early Neutral Assessment, mediation and arbitration are viable ways to resolve differences and execute the divorce process without the court time and contentiousness that many couples fear.

 Working through the mediation process, a mediator acting as a neutral party works through issues with you and your spouse in a forum that is less about "winning" and "me versus them" and more about creating a resolution that helps create balanced outcomes.
 Mediation can help preserve positive relationships between parties – relationships that are particularly important when children are involved and couples will share in the raising of their children.